Best Supplements for Reduced Systolic Blood Pressure

 - ModerateFenugreek SeedAcross 3 studies, 2 reported small beneficial effects of fenugreek seed supplementation on reducing systolic blood pressure, with a meta-analysis (2023) showing a significant reduction (WMD: 3.46 mmHg).
 The third study found no significant between-group difference.
 Effects were typically observed at 12-14 weeks.
 The most-studied dose range is around 5-15 g/day of fenugreek seed. · Dose: 5-15 g/day2 beneficial1 neutral3 studies

-- LowavocadoAcross 3 studies, 2 reported beneficial small-sized effects of avocado on reducing systolic blood pressure, while 1 found a neutral effect.
-The sole meta-analysis showed a statistically significant but small reduction (-1.15 mmHg).
-The most-studied dose was 1 avocado daily, and effects were observed in clinical populations (adults with abdominal obesity or elevated triglycerides).
-The median study duration was 101 days, suggesting effects are typically observed after several weeks to months. · Dose: 1 avocado daily2 beneficial1 neutral3 studies
+- LowavocadoAcross 3 studies, 2 reported small beneficial effects on systolic blood pressure, while 1 reported a neutral effect.
+The most studied dose was 1 avocado daily.
+Effects were observed in clinical populations (abdominal obesity, elevated triglycerides) with a median study duration of 101 days. · Dose: 1 avocado daily2 beneficial1 neutral3 studies

 - LowVitamin DAcross 3 studies, 2 reported beneficial small-to-moderate effects of vitamin D supplementation on reducing systolic blood pressure, while 1 found no significant association.
 The most notable benefit was observed in a 2025 meta-analysis showing a small but significant reduction (MD: -2.83 mmHg, 95% CI [-5.47, -0.199], P=0.04).
 One review reported moderate beneficial effects specifically in obese youths with baseline vitamin D deficiency (<20 ng/mL).
 Dose and form data were inconsistently reported, though one study used 4,000 IU/day. · Dose: 4,000 IU/day2 beneficial1 neutral3 studies